rsta2/circle/README.md

 In this step TCP support is added to the experimental TCP/IP network stack and demonstrated in a simple TCP echo server sample in *sample/20-tcpsimple*.
 See the *README* file in this directory for details.

+The network stack supports DHCP now.
+In the network samples you do not need to define your network configuration any more because it is requested by using DHCP by default now.
+A static configuration is still supported if it is required.

 Please note that this TCP/IP implementation is experimental.
 You should keep an eye on its behaviour and stop in case of problems!

 The options to be used for *cmdline.txt* are described in *doc/cmdline.txt*.